 Tenant Evictions

-- Failure by a tenant to move out after their lease has ended.
+- Failure by a tenant to move out after their lease term has ended.

-Each of these reasons requires that a landlord follow a proper eviction process.
-The following are some basic highlights of the steps to take in an eviction process.
+Each of these reasons for eviction requires that a Georgia landlord follow a legal eviction process.
+The following are some basic highlights of the steps a landlord must take when evicting a tenant.

 - Serve the tenant with an eviction notice.